 So we feel that they aren’t as durable as the T-Fal cookware set.
 Makes sense, right?

-This set comes with a long warranty, showing us that Calphalon is willing to stand behind the quality of their products.
+However, this set comes with a long warranty, showing us that Calphalon is willing to stand behind the quality of their products.

 Comparing this to our top pick, it lacks 2 things and costs a little more.
 It lacks the ability to go in the dishwasher and it doesn’t have the thermos spots.

-High End: Woll Diamond Plus Cookware Set
+Woll Diamond Plus Cookware Set

 One of the biggest downsides to non-stick cookware is the inability to use metal utensils.
 This set solves that problem!